 Does couples therapy really work?

-Before giving up on your relationship and walking away, it’s important to consider that research shows a 75% effectiveness rate for couples that choose to participate in couples counseling and continue to apply the principles taught in therapy.
-There can be many different reasons for couples to consider trying couples counseling.
+Before giving up on your relationship, it is important to consider what the research tells us.
+Studies show a 75% effectiveness rate for couples that choose to participate in couples counseling and continue to apply the principles taught in therapy.
+There can be many reasons for couples to consider trying couples counseling.
 Some of the most common reasons include:

 - Having the same arguments over and over